davidgasquez/handbook/Open Data.md

   - [Bootstrap a package registry](https://antonz.org/writing-package-manager/).
 E.g: a GitHub repository with lots of known `datapackages` that acts as fallback and quick way to get started with the tool (`data list` returns a bunch of known open datasets and integrates with platforms like Huggingface).
 - **Indexing**.
 Should be easy to list datasets matching a certain pattern or reading from a certain source.
   - Datasets are linked to their metadata.
-  - One Git repository should match one portal/catalog/hub.
+  - One Git repository should match one portal/catalog/hub where related datasets are linked (not islands).
 Could also be a dataset.
 The main thing is for code and data to live together.
 Each Data Portal should be comparable to a website, and may have a specific topical focus (unify on a central theme).
   - To avoid yet another open dataset portal, build adapters to integrate with other indexes.
     - For example, integrate all [Hugging Face datasets](https://huggingface.co/docs/datasets/index) by making an scheduled job that builds a Frictionless Catalog (bunch of `datapackage.yml`s pointing to their parquet files).
     - [Expose a JSON-LD so Google Dataset Search can index it](https://developers.google.com/search/docs/appearance/structured-data/dataset).
   - [FAIR](https://www.go-fair.org/fair-principles/).
+  - Finding the right dataset to answer a question is difficult.
+Good metadata search is essential.
 - **Formatting**.
 Datasets are saved and exposed in multiple formats (CSV, Parquet, ...).
 Could be done in the backend, or in the client when pulling data (WASM).
 The package manager should be **format and storage agnostic**.
 Give me the dataset with id `xyz` as a CSV in this folder.
 - **Social**.
 Allow users, organizations, stars, citations, attaching default visualizations (d3, [Vega](https://vega.github.io/), [Vegafusion](https://github.com/vegafusion/vegafusion/), and others), ...
   - Importing datasets.
 Making possible to `data fork user/data`, improve something and publish the resulting dataset back (via something like a PR).